WSU-kduncan/ceg3120-cicd-dyoung1023/README-CD.md

 - Use `sudo apt-get install webhook` to install webhook on ubuntu
 - Use `webhook --version` to make sure it was installed
   - Something like `webhook version 2.8.0` should show up
-- The `webhook` definition file defines a webhook hook
+- The `webhook` definition file is an HTTP request triggered by an event
 - Use `webook -hooks hook.json -port 9000 -verbose`
   - You see an output like `found 1 hook(s) in file` which shows the definition file was loaded
   - Send a test like `curl -X POST http://34.229.84.76:9000/hooks/refresh-container \